Making Attention Mechanisms More Robust and Interpretable with Virtual Adversarial Training: Experiments

-\paragraph{Unlabeled Dataset.} As unlabeled data, we used the One Billion Word Language Model Benchmark~\cite{chelba2014one} as an unlabeled data pool for semi-supervised learning.
-This benchmark is widely used to evaluate language modeling techniques and has recently been used in the model by \citet{chen2020seqvat} based on VAT.
-Therefore, we consider that the dataset is useful in our settings as well.
-Considering the relatively small size of the labeled dataset, we randomly sampled 1\% of the unlabeled dataset and use it as the unlabeled data for semi-supervised settings.
+\paragraph{Unlabeled Dataset for Single-Sequence Tasks} We used the One Billion Word Language Model Benchmark dataset~\cite{chelba2014one} as an unlabeled data pool for the semi-supervised learning step.
+This benchmark is used extensively to evaluate language modeling techniques and was recently employed by \citet{chen2020seqvat} for the model based on VAT.
+Thus, we considered that the dataset would also be useful in our VAT-based settings.

+\paragraph{Unlabeled Dataset for Pair-Sequence Tasks} Owing to the nature of the pair-sequence task, it is inherently difficult to use external sentences as unlabeled data, as in the case of single-sequence tasks.
+For training, we, therefore, decided to use half of the randomly sampled training data as labeled data and the other half as unlabeled data.
+The evaluation was performed using the unlabeled data.
+We adopted this evaluation method as it was used in the original VAT paper~\cite{miyato2016adversarial} and is a viable option.